 Expect Turmeric to trade lower: Angel Commodities

-According to Angel Commodities, Turmeric to trade lower on expectation of sufficient stocks and steady demand from the industry.
+According to Angel Commodities, Turmeric to trade lower on expectation of sufficient stocks and lower demand from the industry.

 Angel Commodities' report on Turmeric

-NCDEX Turmeric hit the lower circuit tracking lower demand in the physical market on reports of higher stocks available with the farmers.
+NCDEX Turmeric prices continue to trade lower this week tracking spot market prices amid lower physical demand market and reports of higher stocks available in the country.
 Turmeric arrivals in the country lower in April to 92,964 tonnes compared to 1,35,887 tonnes during March, as per the Agmarknet data.

 Outlook